nherment/node-loopy/README.md

       maxInterval: 60 * 60 * 1000
     })

-- ```timeout```: delay in milliseconds after which an async action is considered failed.
+- ```timeout```: **NOT YET IMPLEMENTED. open an issue to have it** delay in milliseconds after which an async action is considered failed.
 An 'timeout' event is triggered and the subsequent behaviour is defined by the 'onError' configuration option
 - ```interval```: the interval between each async function in milliseconds.
 If the interval is 10 seconds and your async function takes 2 seconds to complete, async function will be called every 12 seconds.